MODELS2019-AURORA/AURORA/README.md

 	* [NORMALIZED_MM_REPRESENTATION](./DATASET/NORMALIZED_MM_REPRESENTATION): plain documents that represent metamodels;
 	* [TDMS](./DATASET/TDMS): TDMs are extracted from _NORMALIZE\_MM\_REPRESENTATION_.

+## Abbreviation
+The name AURORA has a nice connotation.
+Aurora is northern lights where there are distinctive bands of moving lights, which somehow imply seperate metamodel categories.
+Furthermore, in Italian aurora means "the light of a new day."

 ## Disclaimer

 This [dataset](http://doi.org/10.5281/zenodo.2585431) has been exploited in our evaluation.
 However, we do not redistribute and data from there.
 We only mine it to produce metadata that can be used as input for AURORA.